k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/08_batch_process_commands.md

 <tr>
 <td valign="top" width="300pxl">
-<h5>cancel batch ['&ltbatch id&gt']</h5>
+<h5>CANCEL BATCH ['&ltbatch_id&gt']</h5>
 </td>
 <td valign="top" width="400pxl">
 <p>
-Cancels the last started batch process coordinated by the current node.
+Cancels the last started Batch process coordinated by the current node.
 The Cancel command must be executed from the node that started the operation.
-When adding the '&ltbatch id&gt' parameter, the batch processed with the defined batch ID is cancelled whereby the Cancel command does not need to run from the node coordinating the specific batch process.
+When adding the '&ltbatch_id&gt' parameter, the Batch process with the defined batch_ID is cancelled.
+Note that in this case, the Cancel command does not need to be run from the node coordinating the specific Batch process.

 </p>
 </td>
 <td valign="top" width="300pxl">
 <p>
-Cancel batch;
+CANCEL BATCH;
 </p>
-Cancel batch ‘568114fe-9ec8-4c9e-af11-6e3348eff6e9’;
+CANCEL BATCH ‘568114fe-9ec8-4c9e-af11-6e3348eff6e9’;
 </p>
 </td>
 </tr>